3.1. The GDM User and Group

-Even though your display is protected by cookies, XEvents and thus keystrokes typed when entering passwords will still go over the wire in clear text.
+Even though your display is protected by cookies, XEvents and keystrokes typed when entering passwords will still go over the network in clear text.
 It is trivial to capture these.

 XDMCP is primarily useful for running thin clients such as in terminal labs.
 Those thin clients will only ever need the network to access the server, and so it seems like the best security policy to have those thin clients on a separate network that cannot be accessed by the outside world, and can only connect to the server.
 The only point from which you need to access outside is the server.
 This type of set up should never use an unmanaged hub or other sniffable network.

 XDMCP access control is done using TCP wrappers.
 It is possible to compile GDM without TCP wrapper support, so this feature may not be supported on some Operating Systems.